-For calendar year 2016, using the provided funding, barrack troopers conducted over 2100 stops and issued over 2200 citations and warnings without conducting safety inspections.
-Over 1,000 work hours were dedicated to this initiative in geographical locations from the Western border to the Eastern Shore of Maryland.
+For calendar year 2017, using the provided funding, barrack troopers conducted 1813 stops and issued just over 2000 citations and warnings without conducting safety inspections.
+860 work hours were dedicated to this initiative in geographical locations from the Western border to the Eastern Shore of Maryland.